Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/hero-runs.md

   Provide direct contact details to everyone involved.
 - **Describe use case:** code(s) that will be used, what are you trying to achieve.
-- **Requested resources:** describe the resources needed in enough details so that we can make any changes needed to the queue system etc. what nodes, how many nodes, how many jobs running/queuing at the same time, size and length of jobs, any other special considerations.
+- **Requested resources:** describe the resources needed in enough detail so that we can make any changes needed to the queue system etc. what nodes, how many nodes, how many jobs running/queuing at the same time, size and length of jobs, any other special considerations.